 - Most Warren Ellis characters are like this, actually.
 Special notice should go to Spider Jerusalem, who, after finding out that the President is out to kill him, walks into a bar and orders 37 shots of whiskey.
 Earlier, after a particularly frustrating episode, he produces a shot, downs it in a blink, then shatters the shot glass against the wall (later on, his assistants copy the move perfectly at a bar to vent their own stress).

-- Tintin's Captain Haddock is like this all the time.
+- Captain Haddock is like this all the time.
 Of course, he runs around with a danger-prone reporter who's probably wanted in several countries, so this is not surprising.

-- In The Simpsons Charlie and the Chocolate Parody, Krusty starts his promotional tour of his new mechandise factory (after initially forgetting about it and sleeping in) with a look at a cyborg monkey-run assembly line.
+- In The Simpsons Charlie and the Chocolate Parody, Krusty starts his promotional tour of his new merchandise factory (after initially forgetting about it and sleeping in) with a look at a cyborg monkey-run assembly line.

 Barney: Is there anything to drink?